Han9128/personaBot/README.md

 For major changes, please open an issue first to discuss your proposal.

 ## License
+This project is licensed under two options:

+1. **Open Source License (MIT)** – Free for personal and non-commercial use.
+2. **Commercial License** – Required for commercial use.

+Commercial use, including but not limited to selling, licensing, or distributing this software as part of a paid product/service, **is strictly prohibited without explicit permission** from the author.

-This project is licensed under the **MIT License** – you are free to use, modify, and distribute it.
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for more details.

+For commercial licensing inquiries, contact mdshahreyarhannan@gmail.com.

 ## Contact
 For any queries or collaboration opportunities, feel free to reach out: